Criminology & Criminal Justice

 As the only research group in Ireland looking at questions of strategic and policy concern to the future of higher education in Ireland, HEPRU has established a strong international reputation for comparative policy research and analysis, and higher education assessment and evaluation.

 A particular research focus in the CSER is in the area of Social Care and Alternative Care.
 Research staff affiliated with the CSER have a particular interest in the clients of social care service providers.
-For example, their needs, models of best practice and the professional development of the sector.
+For example, their needs, models of best practice and the professional development

 The Centre for Social and Educational Research (CSER) is a dynamic and innovative research centre which seeks to improve the quality of life of children, family and society.